Network-Initialized Monte Carlo Based on Generative Neural Networks

-Our networks are all based on Tensorflow~\cite{Abadi2016}, and we complement with more details of the Ising and Hubbard models in Sec.I and those of neural networks in Sec.II of SM~\cite{suppl}.
+The design of the loss functions comes from physical intuition, and we choose the key physical observables such as the energy and magnetic structure factor, which reflect the phase transition of our interests in the loss function.
+Similar considerations can be generalized to other problems.
+In practice, our networks are all based on Tensorflow~\cite{Abadi2016}, and we complement with more details of the Ising and Hubbard models in Sec.I and those of neural networks in Sec.II of SM~\cite{suppl}.

 {\it Autocorrelation analysis}\,---\, In MCMC, the autocorrelation time, associated with the particular update scheme, can be extremely long in the physically interesting parameter regime like, e.g., near the classical and quantum critical points.
 And it is even worse when one performs the finite size analysis as the autocorrelation time usually increase with system size with a high power~\cite{SwendsenWang1987,XYXu2017,ChuangChen2018}.
 It therefore benefits a lot that the independent and direct samplings from the neural networks are completely free of autocorrelation.
-We demonstrate these behavious quantitavely by measuring the autocorrelation function (defined in Sec.I.3 of SM~\cite{suppl}) of magnetization for 2d Ising model at $T_c=2.269$ in Fig.~\ref{fig:fig2}(a), and of $S(0,0)$ for the honeycomb-lattice Hubbard model at the Gross-Neveu QCP ($U_c/t=3.83$) in Fig.~\ref{fig:fig2}(b), between the results generated by neural networks and MCMC results.
+We demonstrate these behaviours quantitatively by measuring the autocorrelation function (defined in Sec.I.3 of SM~\cite{suppl}) of magnetization for 2d Ising model at $T_c=2.269 J$ in Fig.~\ref{fig:fig2}(a), and of $S(0,0)$ for the honeycomb-lattice Hubbard model at the Gross-Neveu QCP ($U_c/t=3.83$) in Fig.~\ref{fig:fig2}(b), between the results generated by neural networks and MCMC results.
 It can be observed that, for the MCMC the autocorrelation functions decay slowly in Monte Carlo steps and the autocorrelation time for classical (quantum) critical points increases with the system size, but in results from neural networks, such autocorrelation has been completely eliminated.